Women in Law Leadership Awards Alberta

 The WILL Awards are presented annually to female members of the Alberta legal profession in recognition of their outstanding dedication, initiative, achievement, and contribution to the community, profession, legal scholarship, and pro bono activities.

-WILL is proud to present the 2024 Alberta Lifetime Achievement Award to Eileen Sasakamoose, IPC.
+WILL is proud to present the 2026 Alberta Lifetime Achievement Award to the Honourable Marina Sarah Paperny, K.C.

 The Lifetime Achievement Award is presented annually to a woman who has demonstrated leadership in the profession and a commitment to the advancement of women lawyers and who is deserving of recognition for their body of work in the legal profession.